-Gold-Plated Nintendo Wii Exclusively Made for Queen Elizabeth II up for Auction
+Gold-plated Nintendo Wii exclusively made for Queen Elizabeth II up for auction

-A specially made 24 karat gold-plated Nintendo Wii, that game developer THQ wanted to gift to Queen Elizabeth II in 2009, is up for auction now.
+A 24 karat gold-plated Nintendo Wii specially made for Queen Elizabeth II in 2009, is up for auction now.

-However, the console is unusable because Nintendo shut down Wii years ago.
+However, the gold-plated Nintendo Wii is unusable because Nintendo shut down Wii years ago.
 Yet its future owner can take pride in the prized possession, as it is one of the rarest collectibles in gaming history, both because of its design and the Queen connection.

 The console never reached the Queen